prachitapatil/vetty_python-apps/README.md

 1. All Programs should be correctly Structure in desired Folders & Templates.
 2. Open Docker Desktop
-3. In CMD, cmd: docker compose up --build (Command will help to build Coinatiner & Image in Docker Desktop) The Applicate will be hosted on Webpage http://localhost:5000
+3. In CMD, cmd: docker compose up --build (Command will help to build Coinatiner & Image in Docker Desktop)
 4. Docker will also provide the hosts, you can directly click on the hosts to go to the login portal.

 Webpage
-1. Login Screen (HTML)
-User needs to enter UserName & Password
+1. Login Screen (HTML) - Temaplates Files in /templates folder User needs to enter UserName & Password
 System will Vaildate based on JWT Method Auth
 Output: